 Doctors may use exercise testing to evaluate people with a possible lung disorder.
-These tests are different from exercise stress tests done to diagnose heart disorders.
+These tests are different from exercise stress tests Stress Testing Stress testing measures the heart's function with electrocardiography (ECG) while the heart is under stress, either from exercise or from a medication used to stress the heart.
+Stressing the... read more done to diagnose heart disorders.
 The two most common forms of exercise testing are the

 This computerized test analyzes heart and lung function and provides information, such as how much air flows through the lungs, how much carbon dioxide is being produced, and how well the lungs are getting oxygen into the blood and removing carbon dioxide from it.
 The test is done while the person is at rest and while exercising on a treadmill or bicycle ergometer; the person wears several different types of monitors.
 The intensity of the exercise is increased gradually until symptoms prevent further exercise.

 Cardiopulmonary exercise testing primarily determines whether a person's capacity to exercise is normal or reduced and if it is reduced, whether the reduction is because of heart and/or lung problems or deconditioning.
 The test detects problems at an earlier stage than would tests that are less comprehensive or done only at rest.